What are online travel agencies?

 Love them or not, online travel agencies (OTAs) play a critical role in every property’s distribution strategy.
-According to Phocuswright’s 2020 research report, OTAs captured roughly 64% of online hotel & lodging bookings and have the visibility and marketing power that most individual properties cannot achieve on their own.
+According to Expedia Group’s 2023 Path to Purchase report, OTAs captured 51% of online hotel & lodging bookings and possess the visibility and marketing power that most individual properties cannot achieve on their own.

 Working with OTAs isn’t just a matter of signing up and hoping for the best.
 To take advantage of the opportunities and avoid the pitfalls, you need to actively manage your listings, pricing, and inventory and take a strategic approach to online distribution.